Promising Advances in Medical Technology

 As we noted in our blog post about remote patient monitoring systems, the COVID-19 pandemic spurred growth in the patient monitoring market.

-With hospital ICUs reaching capacity and the fear that the virus would spread to healthy patients within healthcare facilities, there was a concerted push to develop technology that would enable healthcare providers to monitor their patients’ health beyond the hospital walls.
+With hospital ICUs reaching capacity and the fear that the virus would spread to healthy patients within healthcare facilities, there was a concerted push to develop technology enabling healthcare providers to monitor their patient’s health beyond the hospital walls.

 Everything from blood glucose levels to critical cardiovascular vitals can now be collected and monitored by a healthcare provider who may be miles away.